peacecorps/WWS-OSM-toolkit/README.md

 ## For Educators: How to Get Involved
 Recommended for students in the 6th grade and above

 **One: Join Peace Corps' World Wise Schools Correspondence Match.** Register for Peace Corps’ World Wise Schools Correspondence Match program [here] (https://www.peacecorps.gov/wws/classroom/correspondence/request/).
-When registering, indicate that you are interested in mapping in the final box of the registration form by writing: "Please match me with a Volunteer in the Mapping Initiative".
+Indicate that you are interested in mapping in the final box of the registration form by writing: "Please match me with a Volunteer in the Mapping Initiative".

 **Two: Collaborate with a Peace Corps Volunteer in the field.** The Peace Corps will contact you to introduce you to your matched Peace Corps Volunteer in the field.
 We will match you with a Volunteer who is currently working on a mapping project with his or her community.
-Connect with your Peace Corps Volunteer to coordinate the appropriate type and amount of communication with your classroom.
+Connect with your Peace Corps Volunteer to coordinate communication with your classroom.

 ![Sixth grade students video chat with Peace Corps Volunteers in Mozambique after mapping for their projects.] (https://peacecorpsmappingproject.files.wordpress.com/2015/08/img_0937.jpg)

 **Three: Teach your students OpenStreetMap.**Register your students or, if they have their own email addresses, have students register themselves for accounts at [OpenStreetMap] (www.openstreetmap.org).
 To learn the basics of “Why” and “How” to map, watch [these videos] (www.mapgive.state.gov) prepared by Peace Corps’ partner organization, Mapgive.
-The interactive videos provide time for students to practice each step of mapping, so be sure to watch the videos next to computers while logged in to OpenStreetMap.
+The interactive videos provide time for students to practice, so be sure to watch the videos next to computers while logged in to OpenStreetMap.
 You can also use the pre-existing OpenStreetMap curriculum developed by [TeachOSM] (http://teachosm.org/).

 ![A middle school student learns how to map in OpenStreetMap.] (https://peacecorpsmappingproject.files.wordpress.com/2015/08/img_9069.jpg)